ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 - **Check for comment resolution**: *Required*
 - **Limit merge types**: only allow *Squash merge*

-> TODO: Extra policy for tier2 "configsync" repos only.
-"Automatically included reviewers" with path filter on setters-version.yaml
+> TODO: Extra policy for "Automatically included reviewers" with path filters.

 ### <a name='VerifyServiceAccountPermissions'></a>3.
 Verify Service Account Permissions

 An AzDO service account should be used for authenticating Config Sync.
-It requires read access to the repo.
+It requires read access to the monorepo.

 Depending on your organization, this could be set at different levels and with groups.
 These steps will assume the service account has already been configured.